GUDHI/gudhi-devel/.github/next_release.md

 - [Simplex_tree](https://gudhi.inria.fr/doc/latest/group__simplex__tree.html)
      - A helper `for_each_simplex` that applies a given function object on each simplex
-     - `make_filtration_non_decreasing` has been rewritten, and a new method `num_simplices_by_dimension` is now available thanks to this helper.
+     - A new method `num_simplices_by_dimension` is now available thanks to this helper.
      - A `clear` method to empty the data stucture.
      - A new argument `ignore_infinite_values` for `initialize_filtration` method to skip infinite values.
 As a side effect, this change enhances the persistence computation.
      - `Simplex_tree_options_full_featured` has been renamed `Simplex_tree_options_default` and `Simplex_tree_options_python`.
-     These are respectively the options used by all the utilities and by the python interface of the `SimplexTree` (as before this version).
+     These are respectively the default options used by the `Simplex_tree` and by the python interface of the `SimplexTree` (as before this version).
      - From GUDHI 3.9.0, `Simplex_tree_options_full_featured` now activates `link_nodes_by_label` and `stable_simplex_handles`.

      | Simplex_tree_options_*  | :warning: full_featured | default | python | minimal |